Jakub Gierszał

 Jakub Gierszał (born 20 March 1988) is a Polish actor.
-His screen debut was in 2009, playing the role of Kazik in the film All that I love (Polish: Wszystko, co kocham).
-He later starred in the film Suicide Room (Polish: Sala Samobójców), in which he played the character of Dominik, a high school student from a wealthy family who developed a mental health problem.
+His screen debut was in 2009, playing the role of Kazik in the film All That I Love.
+He later starred in the thriller film Suicide Room (2011), in which he played the character of Dominik, a high school student from a wealthy family who developed a mental health problem.
+He is three-time Polish Film Awards nominee.

+Early life

 Gierszał was born in Kraków.
 His father, Marek, is a theatre director working mainly in Germany.
 When Jakub was a few months old, his parents moved to Hamburg.
 After 11 years he returned to Poland and settled in Toruń.
-He is a student at the Kraków Academy of Dramatic Arts.
+He studied at the Kraków Academy of Dramatic Arts, graduating in 2012.

+Career

 In 2012, he was a Polish Film Award nominee for Best Actor for his role in Suicide Room.
 Gierszał also received a Shooting Stars Award that year.
-He earned his second Polish Film Award nomination for Best Actor for Breaking the Limits (2017).
+He earned his second Polish Film Award nomination for Best Actor for Breaking the Limits (2017) and his third for Doppelgänger (2023).